AlexTsimba/Domivka_store/README.md

 - Run `npm install` to install dependencies
 - Run `npm run dev` to start the development server

-Alternatively, you can download the project files by running command
+Alternatively, you can download the project files by running the following command in your terminal:

 ```
 npx degit AlexTsimba/react-ts-tailwind-boilerplate project-name
 ```

-in your terminal.

 ## Styling